Get notified when SBUX files again. Create a free account and we'll email you the moment its next filing is analyzed.

 high

-Effective tax rate spiked to 46.1% from 23.6% due to $274M one-time charge for releasing indefinite reinvestment assertions on China earnings.
-Going forward, foreign earnings can be repatriated without material incremental tax, improving capital allocation flexibility.
+Effective tax rate spiked to 46.1% (vs. 23.6% prior year) on $273M discrete charge from releasing indefinite reinvestment assertions on China earnings.
+One-time consequence of JV structure; future foreign earnings can be repatriated without incremental tax.

 -